thisdwhitley/ansible-role-linphone/README.md

 * install the linphone flatpak
-* [*optional*] if a username is provided, it will template out a generic `~/.linphonerc` file (using what I hope are sane defaults for any missing variables)
+* [*optional*] if a username is provided, it will template out a generic `linphonerc` file (using what I hope are sane defaults for any missing variables)

+This role is currently passing my pretty rudimentary tests for the following operating systems:

+* centos7
+* fedora27
+* fedora28
+* fedora29
+* ubuntu18
+* debian9

 The testing of this role is very specific to the role I've set up in molecule, but I think I'm ok with that.